 Import customer details: Currently, we are not able to retrieve customer details from Square, such as name and email address.
 Instead, we create a default customer called Square Customer for all Square transactions.

 Provide a summary of your transactions: A single, unified summary view of your daily transactions is not provided.
 Instead, each transaction is automatically imported daily, one-by-one after it has posted.
 You might not prefer this method of import if you have a high number of individual sales through Square.

 How can I learn more?

-Quickbook’s features, services, and subscriptions are managed by them directly.
-You can learn more about the Sync and Square integration on their Support Center.
+Quickbook’s features, services and subscriptions are managed by them directly.
+You can learn more about the Sync and Square integration on their Support Centre.